unm-campus-histories/spaces/docs/code.md

 ---

+### Half-width
+{% include figure.html class="img-left" width="50%" src="essays/images/centennial-hotel.jpg" caption="Obviously we need a 50% image somewhere with text wrapping around it."%}

+If you have really short text and then a heading, the heading should start after the image.
+A new heading is preferable to a line break, either `---` in Markdown (or its HTML equivalent `<hr>` [ for "horizontal rule"]).

+## New Subheading
+Here's text for the next section...

+---

 ### Full-width

 {% include figure.html class="img-center" width="100%" caption="Make sure your image is large enough to be 100% width or it will look grainy.
 See above."  src="essays/images/centennial-hotel.jpg" %}